umbraco/Umbraco.UI/docs/CONTRIBUTING.md

 npm i
 ```

-`tsconfig.json` file is generated automatically when `postinstall` script runs.
+`tsconfig.json` file is generated automatically when the `postinstall` script runs.

 ### Properties and attributes